replicate/cog/README.md

 - Pushed this ZIP file up to a central server so it never gets lost and can be run by anyone.
 - Built two Docker images (one for CPU and one for GPU) that contains the model in a reproducible environment, with the correct versions of Python, your dependencies, CUDA, etc.

-Now, anyone who has access to this server can run inferences on this model:
+Now, anyone who has access to this server can run predictions on this model:

 ```
-$ cog infer b6a2f8a2d2ff -i @input.png -o @output.png
+$ cog predict b6a2f8a2d2ff -i @input.png -o @output.png
 --> Pulling GPU Docker image for b6a2f8a2d2ff... done
---> Running inference... done
+--> Running prediction... done
 --> Written output to output.png
 ```